Phosphatidylserine

-Phosphatidylserine (abbreviated Ptd-L-Ser or PS) is a phospholipid and is a component of the cell membrane.
-It plays a key role in cell cycle signaling, specifically in relation to apoptosis.
+Phosphatidylserine (abbreviated Ptd-L-Ser or PS) is a phospholipid and a component of the cell membrane.
+It plays a key role in cell cycle signaling, specifically in connection with apoptosis.
 It is a key pathway for viruses to enter cells via apoptotic mimicry.
-Its exposure on the outer surface of a membrane marks the cell for destruction via apoptosis.
+Its exposure on the outer surface of a cell membrane marks the cell for destruction via apoptosis.

 Structure

 Phosphatidylserine is a phospholipid—more specifically a glycerophospholipid—which consists of two fatty acids attached in ester linkage to the first and second carbon of glycerol and serine attached through a phosphodiester linkage to the third carbon of the glycerol.

 Phosphatidylserine sourced from plants differs in fatty acid composition from that sourced from animals.
 It is commonly found in the inner (cytoplasmic) leaflet of biological membranes.
 It is almost entirely found in the inner monolayer of the membrane with only less than 10% of it in the outer monolayer.